 Evidence of 2 seperate address for what was really one house.

 1950s directory.
 Notice Donna’s middle name Virginia is used.
-She still uses the name of her ex-husband (common practice then as now.) who is listed right above her name, at a Canoga Park address where he lived with Mrs. Patricia Cotterell and their two children.
+She still uses the name of her ex-husband (common practice then as now.) who is listed right above her name, at a Canoga Park address where he lived with Mrs. Patricia Cotterell and their two children born in 1950 and 1951.

-However, it is probable that grandfather Ned LaRocca was the primary breadwinner of his household.
+It is probable that grandfather Ned LaRocca was the primary breadwinner of this household.

 Family Background In Vaudeville: